jd-boyd/bts_32u4_feather/README.md

-# BTS_micro_pro_c
+# BTS_32u4_feather

 ## ABOUT

-MCU board, mostly with pinout of Arduino Nano Pro, shows up as Leonardo, has USB-C connector.
+MCU board, mostly with pinout of an Adafruit Feature, shows up as Leonardo, has USB-C connector.

+Currently not planning to support the battery portion of the standard.

 ## LICENSE